zyddawn/NEMU-ICS2018/README.md

-# PA 2017
+# PA 2018 Spring Term

-This is the code for the 'Programming Assignment' for the course 'Introduction to Computer Systems' in Fall, 2017.
+This is the code for the 'Programming Assignment' for the course 'Introduction to Computer Systems' in Spring, 2018.

 # OS setup